The 10 Best Fidelity Index Funds to Invest in 2026

 2. What’s the difference between FXAIX and FNILX?

-FXAIX tracks the S&P 500 with a very low expense ratio, while FNILX (Fidelity ZERO Large Cap Index Fund) also tracks large-cap U.S. stocks but with zero fees, ideal for cost-conscious investors.
+FXAIX tracks the S&P 500 with a very low expense ratio, while FNILX (Fidelity ZERO Large Cap Index Fund) also tracks large-cap U.S. stocks with zero fees, making it ideal for cost-conscious investors.

 3. Are Fidelity index funds suitable for beginners?